truenas/documentation/content/SCALE/Credentials/LocalUsers.md

 ### User ID and Groups

 Next, you must set a user ID.
-TrueNAS will suggest a user ID starting at *1000*, but you can change it if you wish.
+TrueNAS suggests a user ID starting at **1000**, but you can change it if you wish.
-We recommend using an ID of *1000* or greater for non-built-in users.
+We recommend using an ID of 1000 or greater for non-built-in users.

 By default, TrueNAS creates a new primary group with the same name as the user.
-To add the user to an existing primary group instead, unset *New Primary Group* and select a group from the *Primary Group* drop-down.
+To add the user to an existing primary group instead, clear the **New Primary Group** checkbox and select a group from the **Primary Group** drop-down list.
-You can add the user to more groups using the *Auxiliary Groups* drop-down.
+You can add the user to more groups using the **Auxiliary Groups** drop-down list.
 {{< /tab >}}

 {{< tab "Directories and Permissions" >}}